About Holt Wood Herbs

-At Holt Wood Herbs we set out to demonstrate how an aging conifer plantation can be replanted as a medicinal wood, offering a viable and sustainable source of medicinal and other plant supplies.
-We aim to develop a range of expertise in medicinal agroforestry which can support others in the management of agroforestry including medicinal trees and shrubs.
+At Holt Wood Herbs we set out to demonstrate how an aging conifer plantation can be replanted as a medicinal forest garden, offering a viable and sustainable source of plant supplies for health and body care.
+We aim to develop a range of expertise which can support others in the management of woodlands including medicinal trees and shrubs.

 Products for living well from our medicinal agroforestry project

 At Holt Wood Herbs we are growing trees and other plants to use in our herbal products for living well.
 We want to promote more demand for such UK-sourced ingredients for body and skin care.
 The Holt Wood Herbs range of body care products is based on many years of experience of formulating and making products for healthy living, from common ailments to skin care.
 Several decades ago our medical herbalist, Anne Stobart, started making a range of herbal gifts for friends and relatives.
 These handmade cosmetics and remedies were designed not only to support health and wellbeing, but also to be enjoyed.
 We have chosen the best of the items for our range of skin and body care products.

 Our project at Holt Wood in North Devon is all about growing and harvesting medicinal trees and shrubs.
 The range of possibilities for including medicinal trees and shrubs varies from gardens to smallholdings, woodlands and agroforestry projects.
 We set up the Medicinal Forest Garden Trust to encourage the cultivation and harvest of medicinal trees and shrubs in a sustainable way.
 Every item we sell will enable us to contribute to this Trust which has charitable educational aims.

 Read all about us, about herbal medicine, about our ingredients below.